NatashaHeinkens/projecten-2/deelopdracht03/labo3/lab3_stappenplan.md

 ```
 * This will require confirmation.
 Simply hit the return key.

-`clock HH/MM/SS DAY MONTH YEAR`
+`clock set HH:MM:SS DAY MONTH YEAR`

- * With HH/MM/SS in numbers of hours/minutes/seconds, DAY in number of day in the month, MONTH by name and YEAR in 4-digit number  (e.g. 14:50:33 03 March 2015)
+ * With HH:MM:SS in numbers of hours:minutes:seconds, DAY in number of day in the month, MONTH by name and YEAR in 4-digit number  (e.g. 14:50:33 03 March 2015)

 * Open the terminal on PC-A